Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       [Result](#result)
         * S = Unordered collection of [Address](#address) with their respective quantities (Int128).
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
-            * Asset class does not exist on the account or is invalid
+            * Asset label does not exist on the account or is invalid
             * Specified quantity is less than or equal to 0
             * There does not exist enough assets on the account to satisfy quantity, if provided
             * An I/O or database error that is unrelated to the parameters passed by the caller.